 When we receive a mail request, we usually mail the certificate back the same day.
 We cannot fax birth certificates to you.

 The Town of Groton has birth records back to the early 1700's.

-Marriage licenses are issued by the Registrar of Vital Statistics only in the Town where the ceremony is to be performed.
+Marriage licenses are issued by the Registrar of Vital Statistics only in the Town where the ceremony is to be performed, also known as the Town of Occurrence.
 In order to obtain a marriage license from the Town of Groton, please follow the directions below:

-- Please use the Fillable Marriage Worksheet Form and Instructions in preparation of obtaining your license.
+Please use the Fillable Marriage Worksheet Form in preparation of obtaining your license.

-- Public Act 17-54 will require that for minors 16 and 17 years old, the Probate Court judge of the jurisdiction in which the minor resides must approve the issuance of a marriage license to a minor.
+Public Act 17-54 will require that for minors 16 and 17 years old, the Probate Court Judge of the jurisdiction in which the minor resides must approve the issuance of a marriage license.
 For minors under 16 years of age, no marriage license may be issued.